5037 West 83rd Street

 Mr. Robert Koncel has served for many years as Treasurer of the Diocese of the Midwest.
 He is a long-time member of St. Joseph Church in Wheaton, Illinois.

 Secretary to the Archbishop

 Mr. Philip Sokolov

-The Diocese of the Midwest chancery offices are staffed by Philip Sokolov, Secretary to Bishop Paul.
-The secretary is responsible for all administrative concerns and also handles bookkeeping for the Diocese.
+The Diocese of the Midwest chancery offices are staffed by Philip Sokolov, Secretary to the Archbishop.
+The secretary is responsible for all administrative concerns of the Diocese.